meigwilym/ycodwrcanu/readme.md

 ## A simple app listing popular Welsh songs and hymns.

 Following the Welsh rugby team's victory in the 2012 6 Nations, there was quite some singing in the Fic, Felinheli pub.
 The popular songs were soon finished and we were on to the less well-known songs, to which not everybody knew the words.
+Cue much googling and searching for 3G as we all looked for the words online.

 So the idea came to me to create this simple app, listing all kinds of Welsh songs and hymns for similar situations.
 I've also thrown in a few Irish and Scottish ones too.

 This is an androis version of the list available on [canu.gwilym.net](http://canu.gwilym.net/).